-Management's Discussion & Analysis For the Fiscal Year Ended December 31, 2021
+Management's Discussion & Analysis For the Fiscal Quarter Ended March 31, 2022

-This Management's Discussion and Analysis of the Operations ("MD&A") of TriStar Gold Inc. ("TriStar" or "the Company") is provided to enable the reader to understand the material changes in the financial condition and operations of the Company for the fiscal year ended December 31, 2021.
-This MD&A should be read together with the audited consolidated financial statements and notes thereto for the year ended December 31, 2021 prepared in accordance with International Financial Reporting Standards ("IFRS").
-This MD&A complements and supplements but does not form part of the Company's audited consolidated financial statements.
+This Management's Discussion and Analysis of the Operations ("MD&A") of TriStar Gold Inc. ("TriStar" or "the Company") is provided to enable the reader to understand the material changes in the financial condition and operations of the Company for the first fiscal quarter ended March 31, 2022.
+This MD&A should be read together with the unaudited condensed consolidated financial statements and notes thereto for the quarter ended March 31, 2022 prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the presentation of interim financial statements, including International Accounting Standard 34, Interim Financial Reporting.
+This MD&A complements and supplements but does not form part of the Company's audited condensed consolidated financial statements.